Additional Information

 SUPPLEMENTAL ANTLERLESS WHITE-TAILED DEER LICENCE

-The Supplemental Antlerless White-tailed Deer Licence is issued with two tags.
-The FIRST tag issued with the licence (but NOT the second tag) is valid for tagging a deer hunted in one of the following WMUs: 302-303, 306, 346-347, 349, 354, and 356.
-Both tags are valid for tagging a deer(s) hunted in any of the following WMUs: 200-208, 214-246, 248, 250-260, 300, 304-305, 310-314, 320-322, 332-337, 344, 348, 350-353, 355, 357-360, 440-446, and 500-544.
+The Supplemental Antlerless White-tailed Deer Licence is issued with one tag.
+This tag is valid in the following WMUs: 200-208, 214-246, 248, 258-260, 300, 304-305, 310-314, 320-322, 332-337, 344, 348, 350-353, 355, 357-360, 440-446, and 500-544.

 YOUTH MULE DEER LICENCE